trustlines-protocol/py-eth-index/README.rst

 pre-commit
 ~~~~~~~~~~

-The repository comes with a configuration file for
+The repository comes with a configuration file for `pre-commit
-`pre-commit <https://pre-commit.com/>`__.
-We recommend using pipsi for
+<https://pre-commit.com/>`__. pre-commit will be installed as part of
-installation of pre-commit.
-After installation of pre-commit, the git
+the development dependencies specified in requirements.txt.
+The git
 commit hooks can be activated with ``pre-commit install`` inside the
 py-eth-index repository.